kdsingharneja/scrumguide/README.md

-# Scrum  Guide
+# Scrum  Playbook
-A guide to all things scrum and agile based on my experience and training.
-This is practical setps and not B.S
+A play by play guide to all things Scrum and agile based on my experience and training.
+This are practical steps based on first hand experience.

 ## Scrum Team Size
 5-7, including Dev, Doc, UX and QA.
 If there are more then break the team up per feature.